fspoettel/blaupause/README.md

  - Source maps are omitted
  - JS & CSS is uglified, `NODE_ENV=production` is passed to the javascript build
  - Autoprefixer generates prefixes according to `browserlist`
- - A service-worker with offline pre-caching is generated
+ - A service worker with offline pre-caching is automatically generated
+ - Debug console statement called with `utils/debug` are stripped

 #### `npm run build:clean`

 Removes the `public`-folder (executed automatically when running `npm build` or `npm start`).

-#### `npm run start:staging`

-Runs a server with production-ready code.

 #### `npm run lint`